 The insurance plan you choose for your business will have a number of provisions covered.
 Understanding what is insured, what isn’t, and how frequently you make payments can help you choose the best plan.

 Types of Trucking Authority Insurance

-This covers costs for any bodily harm or damage to property that may occur from road accidents when your driver is at fault.
+Primary liability insurance covers costs for any bodily harm or damage to property that may occur from road accidents when your driver is at fault.
 It is a mandatory requirement by law for all commercial trucks.
-As a trucker, if you don’t have primary liability in your insurance package when on road, you could incur fines and penalties.
+As a trucker, if you don’t have primary liability in your insurance package when on the road, you could incur fines and penalties.

-It covers costs for accidents which happen in the business premises.
+General liability insurance covers costs for accidents that happen on the business premises.
 It includes expenses for bodily harm or damage to property when you are at fault.
-This could include a customer slipping and falling in your place of business or damage to items which you may have rented.
+This could include a customer slipping and falling in your place of business or damage to items that you may have rented.

 Basic Insurance Coverage

 Basic coverage or physical damage insurance covers expenses for damages to your trucks irrespective of whose fault it is.
 There are two types of basic coverage: